QSD-Group/EXPOsan/exposan/bsm1/README.rst

     *BSM1 system layout: two anoxic suspended-growth bioreactors followed by three aerobic bioreactors and a secondary clarifier*

-The Activated Sludge Model no. 1 (ASM1) [3]_ was used to describe biochemical processes and a simple 1-D 10-layer settling model [4]_ was used for the secondary clarifier.
+The Activated Sludge Model No. 1 (ASM1) [3]_ was used to describe biochemical processes and a simple 1-D 10-layer settling model [4]_ was used for the secondary clarifier.

 As of now, the BSM1 system can be simulated dynamically with constant influent.